NortheLo/live_fx/README.md

 # About
-This project should be a simple program, which reads input from an input device like your soundcard and apply a audio filter and monitor it to a desired output.
+This project should be a simple program, which reads input from an input device like your soundcard and apply an audio filter and monitor it to a desired output.

 ## Build
 Step 1: Create build directory  ``mkdir build && cd build``